What is happening?

 3. What is changing – Processing Statement

-NEW: The new Processing Statement is now live in the FES system.
+The new Processing Statement is now live in the FES system.

 Businesses that currently produce processing statements now need to use the updated application that is live on the system